Handling a twitter storm when your employee is at the centre

 Maya Forstater’s compensation included £27,000 aggravated damages for injury to feelings, reflecting “oppressive and high-handed conduct.”
 This referred to the employer’s public statements, after the initial hearing found in their favour, overstating judicial statements and suggesting Forstater’s belief could be compared to bigotry.
 It is understandable that the employers felt vindicated and wanted to begin recovering their reputation, but it ended up costing them a lot more.

-If you feel you must make a public statement, ensure it doesn’t imply guilt.
+If you feel you must make a public statement (or a private one to customers), ensure it doesn’t imply guilt.
 Instead, keep it neutral, explaining that you are handling the matter in line with your procedures and will provide an update about the outcome.

 It’s sensible to get a legal overview of any public statements to ensure you have fully understood your legal position and aren’t saying anything that puts you at risk.